 In short, the argument here is that anthropology suffers from a PR problem.
 While this may be true at many levels, I think there’s quite a bit more to the story.
 Sure, anthropologists should go about and promote their field and all of that.
 Fine.
 Great.
 But the deeper issue here, in my view, is more about how we actually think about and practice anthropology rather than whether or not we are marketing ourselves well enough.
 I think that once we deal with the former some of the PR issues will fall into place.
 The short version of my argument: we don’t just need to promote ourselves, we need to change.
 The “we need promotion” argument assumes that we are doing everything right, and we just need to get ourselves out there in the public view.
 As if all is right in the house of anthropology, and we just need some good press on CNN.
 I disagree.
 I think we need to actually change how we do anthropology.
 Continue reading

-In part six of this series I complained about how Taiwanese indigenous languages are being taught more like dead languages than living ones.
+six eight of this series1 I complained about how Taiwanese indigenous languages are being taught more like dead languages than living ones.

 This point was really hit home to me when I was discussing with another student that I would like to have better communicative competence.
 It took a long time for me to explain what I meant, and it slowly dawned on me that other students really had no expectation of being able to use the language in such a way.